gummikana/ColdWar_CardGame/rules.md

 If Nuclear War has been started there is no turning back.
 It is fought until the very last Nuclear Missile has been fired.
 After this both players count their Victory Points and the player with the highest score wins.

 Nuclear War may be declared at the beginning of a turn.
-The player who declares Nuclear War says out loud that they're starting the Nuclear War.
-From now on none of the players (including the player who declared Nuclear War) can place any new Workers on the cards nor do they draw more cards or place new cards on the board.
+The player who declares Nuclear War does so by removing the peace counter from the World Peace card and flipping the card over to show the Nuclear War side.
+From now on, players do not receive new workers every turn, nor do they draw more cards or place cards on the board.

 On the first turn of Nuclear War, the player who declared war can complete one project and _must_ deploy a nuke.
 You can't start a Nuclear War if you don't have any Nuclear Missiles.

 On subsequent turns a player can do only _one_ of the following:
-A. Complete one Project
+*A. Complete one Project*
 or
-B. Deploy one Nuclear Missile
+*B. Deploy one Nuclear Missile*

-1. Complete a Project
+A. Complete a Project
 ---------------------

-You can complete a project once it has enough workers to pay its Completion cost.
+You can complete a project if it has enough workers to pay its Completion cost.
 After that resolve the effects on the cards.
 See the Complete a Project section.

-2. Deploy a Nuclear Missile
+B. Deploy a Nuclear Missile
 ---------------------------

 Take a Nuclear Missile (a worker on a face up Nuclear Weapon card) and use it to either destroy one of your opponent's face down cards or destroy one of your opponent's Victory Points.